Alexander-Barth/FluidSimDemo.jl/README.md

 $$

 The pressure is solved iteratively (using Gauss-Seidel with overrelaxation) with a fixed number of iterations.
 In the following algorithm $\leftarrow$ is the assignement operator.
+For simplicity, the algorithm is outlined for the 2D case:
 Intitialize the iteration:

 $$\begin{array}{cc}